 How document scanning aids medical organisations

-Here at Microform we have worked with a great deal public sector, financial, and medical organisations.
+Here at Microform, we have worked with a great deal of public sector, financial, and medical organisations.

 How does medical scanning work?

 When we work with clients, we do so on a bespoke basis, but this is especially emphasised when we work with medical businesses and organisations.

 From the largest medical organisation down to the smallest, we pre-plan and meet with every single one of our clients to ensure that we understand exactly what they want to gain from our scanning services.

 Once this is clarified and understood it is then possible to start planning the scanning and delivery process, which is organised on the priorities of the client so that we can offer the best and most hassle-free service possible.

 Most of the time we arrange for medical files and documents to be delivered in our secure GPS-tracked delivery trucks, but sometimes, depending on the needs of the client, we can even arrange for our scanners to get to work on the grounds of a business or medical organisation.

 When the files arrive at our secure facilities, they are then checked against a roster before being carefully sorted; ready for scanning.
 Here items such as paperclips, staples, separators, and header sheets might be added or removed as necessary.